This page is sponsored by:

 biography

-Born in Minnesota in June 1921, Ernestine Jane Geraldine Russell was the daughter of an Army lieutenant and a former actress.
-In the early 1930s, Russell's family moved to California.
-After Russell's father passed away in 1937, in order to help support the family she took a job as a receptionist.
-By 1940, Russell began to take acting classes, where she was discovered by producer Howard Hughes, who signed her to a seven-year contract.
-Her first film for Hughes was The Outlaw, which was filmed in 1941.
+Jane Russell Born in Bemidji, Minnesota, on June 21, 1921, actress Jane Russell was the daughter of an Army lieutenant and a former actress.
+In the 1920s, Russell's family moved to California.
+When Russell's father passed away in 1937, as the oldest childed she took a job as a receptionist to help support the family.
+By 1940, Russell began to take acting classes and was discovered by producer Howard Hughes, who signed her to a seven-year contract.
+Her first film was the notorious western The Outlaw, which became known for its then-shocking display of Russell's charms rather than as a quality western film.
+Filmed in 1941 and directed by Howard Hawks, American censors almost immediately banned the film.
+It was briefly released in 1943 and again in 1946 and 1947, but The Outlaw did not gain a wide release until 1950.
+In some European countries, the film was banned until the early 1960s.
 The controversy surrounding the picture helped delay its release and, as a consequence, Russell's acting career.
-Russell didn't appear in another film until the 1946 drama Young Widow; afterward, her career took off.
-In the meanwhile, she married future pro-football Hall-of-Famer Bob Waterfield in 1943.
-After Waterfield returned from duty after World War II, he played for the Los Angeles Rams until 1952.

 the films of jane russell